Zander Clark: St Johnstone

 and also after a good performance in a 2–0 home defeat against Celtic in early February.
 Later in February 2019 he suffered a hamstring injury.

 During a Scottish Cup quarter-final against the Scottish champions Rangers in April 2021, Clark assisted in St Johnstone's 122nd-minute goal to take the game into a penalty shoot-out.
 Having come up the field for a corner, Clark flicked on Liam Craig's cross, and the ball was turned into the goal by Chris Kane.
 In the shoot-out itself, Clark saved attempts from James Tavernier and Kemar Roofe as St Johnstone won 4–2 to progress to the semi-finals.
 They went on to win the trophy, with Clark keeping a clean sheet in the final (as he had in the League Cup Final three months earlier).

 Clark left St Johnstone in June 2022, and was linked with transfers to Dundee United and English club Stoke City.

 Heart of Midlothian

 On 2 September 2022, Clark joined Scottish Premiership club Heart of Midlothian on a three-year contract.
 He made his debut for the club on 24 December 2022, coming on as a substitute after Craig Gordon broke his leg.

+Clark himself was injured ahead of the 2023–24 season.
+As of 12 October 2023, he had the highest save percentage in the Scottish Premiership during the 2023–24 season.

+Clark lost his first-team place in the 2024–25 season, but in January 2025 signed a new contract with the club until 2027.

 International career

 Clark received his first call-up to the senior Scotland squad in August 2021 for games against Denmark, Moldova and Austria.
 He earned his second call up in November 2021.
 He pulled out of the Scotland squad in June 2022 as he was due to get married.

-He was recalled to the Scotland squad in March 2023, as he has played regularly for Hearts following an injury to Craig Gordon.
+Clarke was recalled to the Scotland squad in March 2023, as he played regularly for Hearts following an injury to Craig Gordon.
+He made his international debut in a friendly against France on 17 October 2023, aged 31.

+He was called up to Scotland's provisional squad for UEFA Euro 2024.